vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_1/vulkan_commands_code.md

 }
 ```

 We will be hardcoding command buffer level to VK_COMMAND_BUFFER_LEVEL_PRIMARY .
-As we wont ever be using them, we can just ignore their existence.
+As we wont ever be using secondary command buffers, we can just ignore their existence and configuration parameters.
 By abstracting things with defaults that match your engine, you can simplify things a bit.

 We have now abstracted the calls, so let's go update VulkanEngine::init_commands() to use this.